Is ‘never again’ now? The Ukraine war ignites a recurring debate - Jewish Journal

 The United States, like the rest of the world, has a checkered history in fulfilling the promise of “never again.”
 Bill Clinton was ashamed of America’s inaction in Rwanda.
 Barack Obama in 2012 launched a White House task force called the Atrocities Prevention Board, although it didn’t prevent the mass slaughter of Syrians by their own government and Russia on Obama’s watch.

 The United States Holocaust Memorial Museum has a Center for the Prevention of Genocide.
-And yet to paraphase Stalin, “How big is its army?”
+And yet to paraphrase Stalin, “How big is its army?”

 And yet, many refuse to allow realpolitik to deaden their response to the tragedy in Ukraine.
 “We can discuss and debate a no-fly zone, but there is one thing we can’t debate, and that is this should be a no-cry zone,” said Rabbi Joseph Potasnik, head of the New York Board of Rabbis, during a recent interfaith service for Ukraine.
 “We should never, ever see innocent people mercilessly murdered.”